RaymondOnn/Dendron/notes/tools.deploy.build.make.md

 -   A Makefile consists of rules that specify how to build a target i.e such as an executable or a library.
 -   Targets have dependencies which are files that are used as input to create the target
 -   Execution of rules is done via the make command
--   When running MAKE, you can specify a different makefile name with the -f option.
-Otherwise, it assumes, by default, your makefile is called MAKEFILE and searches for it.
+-   When running `MAKE`, you can specify a different makefile name with the `-f` option.
+Otherwise, it assumes, by default, your makefile is called `Makefile` and searches for it.
 -   Similarly, we can also specify which rule to execute via the `make` command: `make <TARGET_NAME>`.
--   if target is not specified, MAKE will execute the first rule it finds in the makefile.
+-   if target is not specified, `MAKE` will execute the first rule it finds in the makefile.
 - Each line in a makefile target recipe  runs in a fresh context within its own shell session.
   - This doesn't affect most recipes as they operate in the directory they need to by default.
   - When it does, the workaround is to chain the commands together.
   - Alternatively, see `.ONESHELL`

+### Dependencies

+#### Types of Prerequisites
+- Two different types of prerequisites understood
+    1. normal prerequisites
+     2. order-only prerequisites.

+#### Normal Prerequisites
+- Ensure that if a target’s prerequisite is updated, then the target should also be updated.
+- A normal prerequisite makes two statements:
+    1. it imposes an order in which recipes will be invoked
+       - the recipes for all prerequisites of a target will be completed before the recipe for the target is started.
+     2. it imposes a dependency relationship
+       - if any prerequisite is newer than the target, then the target is considered out-of-date and must be rebuilt.

+#### Order-only Prerequistes
+- Ensure that a prerequisite is built before a target, but without forcing the target to be updated if the prerequisite is updated.
+- Order-only prerequisites are never checked when determining if the target is out of date; even order-only prerequisites marked as phony (see Phony Targets) will not cause the target to be rebuilt.
+- Specified by placing a pipe symbol (|) in the prerequisites list
+    - Any prerequisites to the left of the pipe symbol are normal; any prerequisites to the right are order-only:
+        ``` makefile
+        targets : normal-prerequisites | order-only-prerequisites
+        ```
+    - The normal prerequisites section may of course be empty.
+    - Also, you may still declare multiple lines of prerequisites for the same target: they are appended appropriately (normal prerequisites are appended to the list of normal prerequisites; order-only prerequisites are appended to the list of order-only prerequisites).
+    - Note that if you declare the same file to be both a normal and an order-only prerequisite, the normal prerequisite takes precedence (since they have a strict superset of the behavior of an order-only prerequisite).

+#### An example
+- Consider an example where your targets are to be placed in a separate directory, and that directory might not exist before make is run.
+- In this situation, you want the directory to be created before any targets are placed into it but, because the timestamps on directories change whenever a file is added, removed, or renamed, we certainly don’t want to rebuild all the targets whenever the directory’s timestamp changes.
+- One way to manage this is with order-only prerequisites: make the directory an order-only prerequisite on all the targets:

+    ``` makefile
+    OBJDIR := objdir
+    OBJS := $(addprefix $(OBJDIR)/,foo.o bar.o baz.o)

+    $(OBJDIR)/%.o : %.c
+            $(COMPILE.c) $(OUTPUT_OPTION) $<

+    all: $(OBJS)

+    $(OBJS): | $(OBJDIR)

+    $(OBJDIR):
+            mkdir $(OBJDIR)
+    ```
+    - Now the rule to create the objdir directory will be run, if needed, before any ‘.o’ is built, but no ‘.o’ will be built because the objdir directory timestamp changed.

 > **Tip: Specifying Inputs**
 >
 > -   Instead of listing all the file dependencies, we can run a shell command and have its output substituted into the Makefile